laborer/stcflash/README.md

 the microcontroller to enable the in-system programming (ISP) routine, otherwise, stcflash cannot connect to the target.

-If the microcontoller does not hook up to the first USB-to-serial port, You can use `--port` to specify a different serial port.
+If the microcontroller does not hook up to the first USB-to-serial port, You can use `--port` to specify a different serial port.
 It is also possible to specify a different initial baudrate using `--lowbaud` option, although this should not be necessary in most